Vinicius-DAS/Desafio-fccpd/desafio1/README.md

 - **Docker Network**
   - Name: `desafio1-net`
   - Type: bridge (internal network created by Docker)
-  - Function: allow `web` and `client` containers to resolve each other by name.
+  - Function: allows `web` and `client` containers to see each other by name.

 - **Container `web`**
   - Image: `desafio1-web`